 "WU" - "Unauthorized Withdrawal".
 The symbol "WU" indicates that an enrolled student did not complete course requirements but did not withdraw from the course.
-It is used when, in the opinion of the instructor, completed assignments or course activities or both were insufficient to make normal evaluation of academic performance possible (letter grades "A" - "F" or an "Incomplete").
-For purposes of grade point average this symbol is equivalent to an "F." A student who receives a "WU" may not complete additional work and have the "WU" changed to a letter grade.
-In courses that are graded "Credit/No Credit" or in cases where the student has elected "Credit/No Credit" evaluation, use of the symbol "WU" is inappropriate and "NC" will be used instead.
-A student who receives the symbol "WU" in the first semester of enrollment at CSULB will have that symbol automatically changed to a "W".
-In such cases the student will be notified that this policy applies for that first semester at CSULB only.
+It is used when, in the opinion of the instructor, completed assignments or course activities or both were insufficient to make normal evaluation of academic performance possible (letter grades "A," "B," "C," "D," "F", or an "I").
+Instructors of record must report the last known date of attendance for all students who receive a "WU."
+A student who receives a "WU" may not complete additional work and have the "WU" changed to a letter grade.
+In courses that are graded "Credit/No Credit" or in cases where the student has elected "Credit/No Credit" evaluation, use of the symbol "WU" is inappropriate and "NC" must be used instead.
+For purposes of grade point averages a "WU" is equivalent to an "F."